zitadel/example-python-django-oauth/README.md

 Create a project as described in [Secure an API using the JSON Web Token Profile in ZITADEL](https://github.com/zitadel/examples-api-access-and-token-introspection/blob/main/api-jwt/README.md).

-You should have a key-file `.json`, the domain ZITADEL is running under and the introspection URL.
+You should have a key-file `.json`, the domain ZITADEL is running under and the token and introspection URL.

 Create an serviceuser as descirbed in [Call a Secured API Using JSON Web Token (JWT) Profile](https://github.com/zitadel/examples-api-access-and-token-introspection/tree/main/service-user-jwt).

-You should have a client-key-file `.json`, the ID of the project you gave permissons to and
+You should have a client-key-file `.json` and the ID of the project you gave permissons to.

 You have to install Python as described in [their documentation](https://wiki.python.org/moin/BeginnersGuide/Download) and then download all dependencies through: